 PROCEDURES

 The COR will inspect all tasks required by the task order to ensure Contractor compliance with the task order requirements every two (2) weeks.
-Inspection results will be recorded in a via GitHub issue, noting the date, time, and result of inspection or verification.
+Inspection results will be recorded in a GitHub issue, noting the date, time, and result of inspection or verification.

 At the conclusion of each sprint, the COR, along with the 18F Product Manager, will review the completed user stories and related functionality.
 Incomplete or inadequate code and user stories will be flagged via GitHub issue, and links to each issue shared with the Procurement PM and CO.
 Contractor may respond via Github issue as appropriate, addressing the accuracy and validity of the defect, planned corrective action (if not already noted).
 The vendor team will discuss and document actions to prevent recurrence in their bi-weekly sprint retrospectives.